 #3: Turn Off Heat Sources

-There are times when you directly contribute to the heat build up in your home without even realizing it.
+There are times when you directly contribute to the heat build up in your home without even realising it.
 From your cooking habits to the power guzzling incandescent bulbs around the house, all these factors will see the mercury in your thermometer rise steadily.

 To avoid this, try using stoves and ovens less and use the microwave more.
 Summer is also the perfect time to bust out your outdoor grill and cook up your favourite treats.
 You will find that less indoor cooking actually leads to a very cool home.